leontrolski/dnjs/README.md

   - Common string functions like upper case, replace etc?
   - `parseInt` etc..
 - Standalone (in `c`/`rust`/`go`? with `Python` bindings) to JSON program.
-- Name things in the grammar, catch `lark` exceptions and make custom user ones.
 - Write JS library that simply wraps mithril render and has a `dnjs.isValid(path)` function that uses the grammar (doing this may involve removing some `lark`-specific bits in the grammar.
 - Typescript support?
-- Consider what prevents `dnjs` from becoming a data interchange format - eg. infinite recursion. `--safe` mode should probably have no functions and no imports.
+- Consider what prevents `dnjs` from becoming a data interchange format - eg. infinite recursion. `--safe` mode?
+Specify PATHs that it's permitted to import from.
 - Allow importing JSON using Experimental JSON modules](https://nodejs.org/api/esm.html#esm_experimental_json_modules).
 - Remove accidental non-js compatability - eg. template grammar is a bit wacky.
-- Handle _ambig